Mexico › Cancun Things to Do

 - Chichen Itza, Ik-Kil Cenote, and Coba: Private Tour

-The 12 Best Things To Do in Cancun
+The 12 Best Things to Do in Cancun

-The Maya city of Chichen Itza, famous for its pyramid ruins, is both a UNESCO world heritage site and one of the New Seven Wonders of the World.
+The ancient Maya city of Chichen Itza, famous for its pyramid ruins, is both a UNESCO world heritage site and one of the New Seven Wonders of the World.
 The ancient city dates back to the 5th century, though its most impressive structures were built later in the 9th through 12th centuries and are a mix of Maya, Toltec, and Puuc styles.
 El Castillo (aka the Temple of Kukulkan) is the best-known pyramid, designed according to the astronomical calendar so that during the equinoxes, the sunlight creates a vision of a feathered snake climbing down its sides.
 Travelers here will also find the Mesoamerican ball court, with its unique audio qualities and intricately carved rings.
 Several other impressive structures and landmarks are here, including the Sacred Cenote, a place of pilgrimage and sacrifice; the tzompantli, where skulls of captured warriors were displayed; and El Caracol, the ancient observatory, among many others.
 There are several tour operators running day trips from Cancun to Chichen Itza, many with stops along the way to cenotes, the Tulum ruins, or Valladolid.

 The Yucatan coast near Cancun is the most reliable spot worldwide to see endangered whale sharks.
 Whale sharks are the largest fish in the world, about the size of a school bus.
 Despite their immense size, adult whale sharks are completely docile and harmless to humans, while the youngest whale sharks as playful as overgrown puppies.
 Whale shark season runs roughly from June through September.
 Most tours follow similar rules for the safety of the whale sharks; divers are allowed in the water two or three at a time, for around five minutes.
 That group will exit the water, while the next group jumps in.
 Typically each guest will get three or four swims over the course of the tour.
 Snorkel gear is included in the rate.
 Booking a private tour will allow each guest more time in the water versus tagging along with a larger group.